-Expressions of interest are now open for our 2019 (January – June*) Creative Development Program.
+Expressions of interest are now closed for our 2019 January – June* Creative Development Program.

-If you’re an artist or company with a new performance project to develop, Brunswick Mechanics Institute (BMI) is offering up to three weeks of free space, along with access to tech, production and industry support.
+If you’re an artist or company with a new performance project to develop, Brunswick Mechanics Institute (BMI) offers up to three weeks of free space, along with access to tech, production and industry support.

-Selected projects will be able to use either the Studio or Theatre space and may choose to work in one intensive or across multiple blocks over the season.
+Selected projects are able to use either the Studio or Theatre space and may choose to work in one intensive or across multiple blocks over the season.

 Approximately 30% of projects chosen will be from artists who live in the City of Moreland.

 Expressions of interest will be assessed against the following criteria: